saravanak/labs/diary/blog/2023-11-28-aws-does-it.md

 Caution: A Rather Pessimistic Rant about Cloud Offerings, with AWS as an example.
 Being a devil's advocate here.
 </em>

-AWS says **DON'T** worry about provisioning and capacity while deciding on the solution - you can always scale later.
-But soon, the costs soon add up - for scaling, you need to provision to the minute CloudWatch events and logs.
+AWS says **not to** worry about provisioning and capacity while deciding on the solution - you can always scale later.
+But soon, the costs add up - for scaling, you need to provision to-the-minute CloudWatch events and logs.

 But the documentation is peppered with quotas, sharing, reserved provisioning of concurrency etc. So I am puzzled about how do we equate these Infrastructure